JediZ/PDE-based-image-processing/README.md

   1. Horn&Schunck
   2. Late linearization with image warping
-  2. Early linearization (without image warping)
+  3. Early linearization (without image warping)
+  4. Early linearization with full multigrid

 ###2.2 STEREO DISPARITY
 There are several different functions for calculating stereo disparity maps with different constraints, for example:

   1. Late linearization with image warping
-  2. Symmetric flow
+  2. Symmetric flow (imposes a symmetry constraint)

 ###2.3 SEGMENTATION BASED ON DYNAMIC IMPLICIT SURFACES
 I have included two different functions for segmenting stereo disparity maps (sparse and dense maps) based on dynamic